What are the differences between family companions and show dogs?

 Total couch potato!
 Very laid-back and lazy.
 Great for the older couple or quiet, reserved family.

 The most common personality is the medium one.
 These dogs are very easy to get along with, still fairly relaxed, but like to enjoy play/active time with their family.
-This is the most common.

 What does the quoted purchase price include?